ariya/eightpack/README.md

 developers.
 It uses [Google V8](http://code.google.com/p/v8/) as the scripting engine.

+It is available on all major desktop platforms (Windows, Mac OS X, Linux).

 As of now, EightPack consists of the following tools: JSLint, JSHint, JS Beautifier, CSS Beautify, and cssmin.js.

 ### JSLint ###